ShejalShankar/Finance_Assistant/README.md

 # Financial Insight Assistant
-An interactive, full-stack AI-powered assistant that analyzes real-time Reddit investor sentiment and overlays it with 5-day stock price data — giving users clear, concise insights into trending financial discussions.
+A full-stack, AI-powered assistant that interprets real-time Reddit investor sentiment and overlays it with 5-day stock price trends — delivering concise, actionable insights on trending market topics.
+Built to help users cut through noise, it combines conversational AI with financial data to reveal what retail investors are really thinking.

-## 🚀 Features
+## Features
 - 💬 Ask natural language questions like _“What’s going on with Tesla stock?”_
 - 🔍 Extracts ticker with over **92% accuracy** using rule-based NLP
 - 🧠 Uses **LangChain + Mistral (via Ollama)** for contextual understanding